Showing posts with label Summicron. Show all posts

 This ends out too-rapid cruise through South Park.

-Many photographers love the way the these Version 2 lenses render their subjects, especially portraits.
+Many photographers love the way that these Version 2 lenses render their subjects, especially portraits.
 Mine has pristine coating and is totally clean inside.
 The contrast is a bit softer than modern lenses.

 50mm ƒ/2 Summicron-DR lens with close-up goggles to allow close focussing

-This lens will mount on all of the original film M bodies, the M3, M2, M4, M4-2, M4-P, and M6.
+This Summicron-DR lens will mount on all of the original film M bodies, the M3, M2, M4, M4-2, M4-P, and M6.
 I have read that it will not mount on the digital Ms, but do not have details.
+It will not mount properly on the Zeiss Ikon ZM camera, and the goggles would not line up with the viewfinder windows.

 Saturday, July 20, 2024